Head Teachers

 Cuxton

-Charlotte has recently become the Acting Head Teacher at The Academy of Cuxton Schools, having previously been in the post of Deputy Head Teacher.
-During this time, Charlotte was part of a highly effective Leadership Team, which worked with drive and resilience to improve the school from ‘Inadequate’ to ‘Good with Outstanding features in Leadership and Management and Behaviour’, under the Ofsted Framework.
+Charlotte became Head Teacher at The Academy of Cuxton Schools, having previously been in the post of Deputy Head Teacher.
+Charlotte along with her highly effective Leadership Team, worked with drive and resilience to improve the school from ‘Inadequate’ to ‘Good with Outstanding features in Leadership and Management and Behaviour’, under the Ofsted Framework.

 Ann-Marie Bolton